rki-mf1/2023-Workshop-MISSIoN-Nanopore/day-welcome-linux-nanopore/general.md

 Go to [pollev.com/martinholzer210](https://pollev.com/martinholzer210) on your browser or phone and wait until the poll is active.

+(at workshop instructor: if you are not Martin you can not start this, sorry.)

 ## General information & Setup

 * This GitHub repository will guide you through the whole workshop